jerolba/jfleet/README.md

 # JFleet

-JFleet is a Java library that try to persist your information to a database as fast as possible using the best available technique in each database provider.
+JFleet is a Java library which persist in database large collections of Java POJOs, as fast as possible using the best available technique in each database provider, achieving it with alternate persistence methods from each JDBC driver implementation.

-It is oriented to persist a large amount of information in batches in single table.
+It is oriented to persist a large amount of information in batches in **single table**.

-Despite using JPA annotations to map Java objects to tables and columns, JFleet is not an ORM.
+Despite using basic JPA annotations to map Java objects to tables and columns, JFleet is not an ORM.

 ## Supported databases